eugenesia/druponent/README.md

 # Getting started
 To get started you will need:
 * NPM (>= 4)
+* NVM (Node Version Manager): https://github.com/creationix/nvm .
+To be installed as per the NVM README and not via NPM.
 * Sample components can be found [here](https://www.npmjs.com/~eurostar-npm)

 ## Installation